 ARC is a program administered by the FSA.
-ARC is elected on a FSA crop/FN basis and SCO is elected on a crop/county basis.
+ARC is elected on an FSA crop/FN basis and SCO is elected on a crop/county basis.
 Benefits cannot be received for both ARC and SCO on the same acreage/FN(s) of the crop.
-If these elections have been made, the insured is required to report which acreage/FN(s) are under the SCO Endorsement and which acreage/FN(s) are under ARC.
+If these elections have been made, the insured is required to report which acreage/FN(s) of the crop are covered under the SCO Endorsement and which acreage/FN(s) of the crop have elected ARC.
+If ARC has been elected on the acreage/FN(s) the same acreage/FN(s) of the crop are ineligible for SCO coverage regardless, of ARC enrollment status.
 See Para.
 917B for more information.